Quetzal-framework/quetzal-CRUMBS/README.md

 ### :scissors: Cutting a circular landscape

-When you begin to rotate and rescale landscapes, you can end up with quite counter-intuitive orientations that are not very convenient.
+> :bulb: When you begin to rotate and rescale landscapes, you can end up with quite counter-intuitive orientations that are not very convenient.
 To facilitate landscape manipulation and analysis, we implemented a function that fits and cuts a circle with maximal radius around the landscape center:

 * **Default settings:** generates a `disk.tif` file
 `python3 -m crumbs.circle_mask input.tif`